Is there any concern over naltrexone side effects?

 Is Naltrexone an opioid or a narcotic?

 No, it is an opioid blocker.
 It is not controlled and it is not at all addicting.
 People who get fully involved in the Narcotics Anonymous program will be pleased to know that there is no issue with that program and naltrexone.
 Yet, they do have an official position against Suboxone-type medications.
 I believe that they are wrong about this and I hope that they change this position in the future.

 Naltrexone sounds great.
 Why not use it instead of Suboxone all the time

 One important issue is that it can take 1-2 weeks to clear all of the opioids out of your system to be ready to start Naltrexone.
 This can be a very difficult task.
 For some people, it is nearly impossible.
 Suboxone, on the other hand, can usually be started within 24 hours.
 Also, Suboxone does happen to work better for many people.
 One place where Naltrexone is an excellent choice is in residential treatment programs and detox programs.
 If a patient is under medical supervision and detoxed off of opioids, this is an excellent opportunity to choose naltrexone as the treatment of choice.

 Who can prescribe naltrexone?

-There are no specific restrictions on prescribing naltrexone.
+There are no specific restrictions on prescribing this safe opioid antagonist.
 Any licensed prescriber can prescribe it.
+In fact, it may eventually become an over-the-counter drug for treating alcohol dependence.
 However, I recommend that patients seeking treatment for opioid addiction with naltrexone see a doctor who has extensive experience in treating opioid addiction.